navneet109/challenges/Challenge1/Readme.md

 # What else can be done to secure the achutechutre

->Encrypt DB password using KMS keys/Hashicorp Vault
+- Encrypt DB password using KMS keys/Hashicorp Vault
->Use s3 as backend to store tfstate file.
+- Use s3 as backend to store tfstate file.
->Use DynamoDB table for maintaing lock on tfstate file.
+- Use DynamoDB table for maintaing lock on tfstate file.
+- put Bastion instances under Autoscaling and behind NLB